 Yes, it’s touristy.
 Yes, some things feel staged.
 But still, this is Marrakech.

 I grabbed some street food, watched people pass by, and just lost in the chaos.
-My advice: don’t overthink it.
 Walk around, observe, and enjoy the moment.
-If something feels uncomfortable, just move on, there’s always something else happening nearby.

 5. Slow Down in a Café or Rooftop